 For questions about online course registration or platform support email PepperSupport@pcgus.com.

 For questions about the CDE-Provided Teacher Training options email ReadActTraining@cde.state.co.us.

 For all other questions related to the READ Act email ReadAct@cde.state.co.us.

 Reading Course Details:

-- Registration for the online asynchronous training “Building a Strong Foundation: Developing Early Literacy Skills” by the Public Consulting Group, Inc. is now open.
+- Registration for the online asynchronous training “Building a Strong Foundation for Lifelong Literacy Success” by the Public Consulting Group, Inc. is open.

 - After registering, participants will receive access to the course in the Pepper Learning Experience Platform.